AdobeDocs/developer-distribute/src/pages/overview/guides/getting_started.md

 #### Overview - New Listing

 Creating a listing lands you on the "Listing Overview" page.
-The "Get Started" helper text guides developers to new "Listing Details" or "Version" screens.
-Note that the first time a Listing is published, both Listing and Version information must both be complete before proceeding to submit.
+The "Get Started" helper text guides you to the new "Listing Details" or "Version" screens.
+Note that the first time alListing is published, both listing and version information must be complete before proceeding to submit.

 ![](../../images/Listing_Overview_new_listing.png)